Astroversenetworks/Astro-Colab/README.md

 ## Contributing

 We welcome contributions from the open-source community!
-If you'd like to contribute to [Your Project Name], please follow these guidelines:
+If you'd like to contribute to Astro Colab, please follow these guidelines:

 - Fork the project.
 - Create a new branch.